HankB/Linux_ZFS_Root/Debian/README.md

 Please see the README in testing.

 In order to improve quality the script is now checked with the `shellcheck` script linter.
+The script run within the `chroot` has also been checked with `shellcheck` and produced several warnings.
+I spent an hour or two trying to fix those before deciding they were not so serious.

 ## Contributing